Teen Car Insurance Policy: Key Factors to Consider

 • Automatic emergency braking (AEB).

-• Lane departure warning or lane-keeping assistance.
+• Lane departure warning or lane-keeping assist.

 • Electronic stability control (ESC).